What is a Credit Score and Why Does it Matter?

 Your credit score impacts your ability to be approved for financing (car loan, home loan, credit card, etc.).
 If you are approved for financing, your credit score may also impact the interest rate you are offered.
 The higher your credit score, the more likely you are to be approved at the best interest rate available.

 Prefer video?
 Watch to learn more about credit scores!

-If you are researching your credit score as you plan for a home purchase, it is in your best interest to speak with a mortgage broker early on in this process.
+If you are researching your credit score as you plan for a home purchase, it is in your best interest to speak with a mortgage expert early on in this process.
 At O Capital Group, we offer a free no-obligation consultation to individuals who need help getting started.
 Give us a call today!

 At O Capital Group, we make home loans easy!